The slaughter at Cannae: Rome's worst defeat

 Cannae was a Roman storage site for grain and other food supplies, which Hannibal used to feed his men over winter.

 The loss of the food supplies at Cannae had a direct impact on the city of Rome itself.
-It had just raised four new legions to fight Hannibal and these men needed to be fed, as well as the citizen in Rome.
+It had just raised four new legions to fight Hannibal and these men needed to be fed, as well as the citizens in Rome.

 With the pressure to resolve the Carthaginian problem sooner rather than later, the new Roman troops marched out to engage Hannibal at Cannae.